Get a Little Bit Country This Christmas With Jessica Lynn

 Well, it’s definitely been working to your benefit.
 Your singles Crazy Idea and Let’s Don’t have both broken the Top 50 country charts, outperforming artists like Kenny Chesney in the process.

 Yeah!
 I’m so excited!
 Let’s Don’t hit #45 and Crazy Idea peaked at 48.
 That was actually the first single I ever released to country radio, so for it to do so well … I really just can’t describe the feeling.
 As a little girl that always sang and performed and wanted to do this when I grew up, you always hope to have a hit single.
 For the start of my career to have gone so far … every week you’re getting notifications at 75, 60, like “Wow!
 We’re getting pretty close to 50!”
 The week we were approaching 50 I remember getting the email and being afraid to open it!
 It’s so exciting, especially since we’ve done it in such an unconventional way.

 You can do whatever you want to do if you work hard enough and you believe.
 You really can chase your dreams and if it’s meant to be and you work hard enough it will be.

-You also just released your first Christmas Single, Santa You Can Skip Our House.
+You also just released your first Christmas Single, Santa You Can Skip Our House ahead of the concert last year.
 How were you inspired to join the long tradition of country Christmas ballads?

-Sounds like a very busy 3-6 months.
+Since last year's show you've filmed a third special in Westchester and done several more U.S. and European tours.
 We get why you’re taking the Christmas show as sort of a working vacation.

 It’s going to be a really special, theatrical night.

 Tickets for “A Very Merry Country Christmas” are on sale now.
-Seats run $25-$35, or for an extra $25 (separate purchase on her website) guests can score a VIP package including access to set rehearsal and a pre-show meet-and-greet/photo op with the band.
+Seats run $25-$35, or for an extra $30 (separate purchase on her website) guests can also score a VIP package including access to set rehearsal and a pre-show meet-and-greet/photo op with the band.